analogdevicesinc/ai8x-synthesis/README.md

 Configure the accelerator for the given network.

 `int cnn_load_weights(void);`
 Load the accelerator weights. `cnn_init()` must be called before loading weights after reset or wake from sleep. *Note that the physical weight memories are 72-bit wide.
-When `--mexpress` mode is enabled, the weight data is written in a sequence of 32-bit writes, containing the “packed” weight values.
-When `--mexpress` is disabled, each weight memory is written in four 32-bit memory writes, with zero-padded data.*
+When `--mexpress` mode is enabled (default), the weight data is written in a sequence of 32-bit writes, containing the “packed” weight values.
+When using `--no-mexpress`, each weight memory is written in four 32-bit memory writes, with zero-padded data.*

 `int cnn_verify_weights(void);`
 Verify the accelerator weights (used for debug only).